 These are curved DPns, designed to make it easier to knit, prevent so much risk of laddering, and make it easier to keep track of the needles by having less of them.

 These are especially great if you have a pattern that calls for DPNs.
-You don’t have to change the pattern to suit the needle!
+You don’t have to change the it to suit the needle!

 - Comes in a pack of 3